Skip Navigation Back to Top

 Contact Tony Laing

-Dr. Laing earned his Ph.D. in Educational Leadership and Policy Studies from the University of Illinois Urbana-Champaign and holds additional degrees from Wheaton College (Massachusetts), New York University, and Harvard Graduate School of Education.
-He is a proud and active member of Phi Beta Sigma Fraternity, Incorporated.
+Dr. Laing earned his Ph.D. in Educational Policy Studies and Organizational Leadership from the University of Illinois Urbana-Champaign, along with additional graduate degrees from NYU Wagner, and the Harvard Graduate School of Education.
+He also holds a certificate in DEIB/HR from Cornell University.